-- A. Medical appointments. - B. Personal illness, but not illness in the family unless the circumstances are approved by the Dean of Students. - C. Family funeral - D. Bona-fide religious holiday. - E. Professional appointments that cannot be scheduled at non-school times and approved by the Dean of Students. - F. Good cause must be approved by the Dean of Students. - G. Maternity - H. Military Connected Families (e.g. absences related to deployment and return)
+- A. Medical appointments. - B. Personal illness, but not illness in the family unless the circumstances are approved by the Dean of Students. - C. Family funeral - D. Bona-fide religious holiday. - E. Professional appointments that cannot be scheduled at non-school times and approved by the Dean of Students. - F. Good cause must be approved by the Dean of Students. - G. Maternity - H. Military Connected Families Deployment or Return